kamon-io/kamon-influxdb/README.md

 #### Stats

-Many statistics can be calculated for each Kamon metric, and ,by default, each statistics will be stored as a separate OpenTSDB metric.
+Many statistics can be calculated for each Kamon metric, and ,by default, each statistic will be stored as a separate OpenTSDB metric.

 ```typesafeconfig
 kamon.opentsdb.default.stats = [ count, rate, min, max, median, mean, 90, 99 ]